sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br>

-### Always use the most specific HTTP status codes for returning information regarding request and error handling.
+### Always use the most specific HTTP status codes for returning information regarding request and error handling
 When returning information to clients regarding request or error handling, the API should use the most specific HTTP status code possible.
 This practice ensures clear communication between the server and the client, helping clients understand the exact nature of the response and how to handle it appropriately.